 This One Hike In Georgia Will Give You An Unforgettable Experience

 One of the best parts about living in Georgia is the fact that hiking is a favorite pastime for most residents.
-However, people will also travel from different parts of the country to hike certain trails and mountains in the state of Georgia—that’s how beautiful the scenery and experience is.
+However, people will also travel from different parts of the country to hike certain trails and mountains in the state of Georgia—that’s how beautiful the scenery and experiences are.
 There really are so many different hiking spots in the state, so how do you narrow it down to just one?
+Well, maybe you begin with the most scenic hike in Georgia: Amicalola Falls.

 Another fun fact that makes the Amicalola Falls such an amazing place to hike, is that just a mere 10 miles away passing under a stone arch marks the start of the Appalachian Trail Approach Trail.
 So if you’re feeling ambitious, you can just try your hand at that 3-5 month trek.